Dali's Mustache: Potentially inspirational antetypes

 Both, Salvador Dalí und Luis Buñuel, friends since study times, admired the actor Adolphe Menjou.
 In 1928, Buñuel had dedicated an article in La Gaceta Literaria with the title Variations on Menjou's Mustache to the actor's facial hair.
 Dalí – "Le surréalisme, c'est moi". – declared Menjou's mustache as surrealistic with the statement "La moustache d'Adolphe Menjou est surréaliste".
 During these days, the young surrealist and non-smoker drew attention in company, by offering fake mustaches from a silver cigarette case to other people with the words "Moustache?
 Moustache?"
 Moustache?", but usually nobody dared to touch them.

 Who or what inspired Dalí to wear his moustache in the way which became typical for him, is still under debate.
 In this context, two other famous Spaniards are referred to: The first is the Spanish painter Velázquez, whom Dalí admired by interpreting his paintings in his own artistic way.
-The second is Felipe IV de España (Philipp IV of Spain), also called Philipp the Great (Felipe el Grande) or Planet King (El Rey Planeta), who was said to have had a keen sense of humour and a "great sense of fun", who composed poems and painted himself, who supported arts and poetry during his reign and who had called Velázquez as court painter to the Spanish court.
+The second is Philip IV of Spain (Felipe IV), also called Philipp the Great (Felipe el Grande) or Planet King (El Rey Planeta), who was said to have had a keen sense of humour and a "great sense of fun", who composed poems and painted himself, who supported arts and poetry during his reign and who had called Velázquez as court painter to the Spanish court.
 Salvador Felipe Jacinto Dalí i Domènech had the same given name "Felipe" and still today in Dalí's house – between two candle holders designed by the artist – a framed photograph of a Velázquez painting of Philipp IV can be found.

 Dalí himself brought Marcel Proust into the debate, whom he had already read as a juvenile and whose writing style – long sentences, metaphors – Dalí practiced, too.
 But Dalí invoked his name only in a comparison: "[The mustache] is the most serious part of my personality.
 It's a very simple Hungarian mustache.
 Mister Marcel Proust used the same kind of pomade for this mustache."